rommapp/playnite-plugin/README.md

 # RomM Playnite Library Plugin

 This plugin allows you to import your RomM library into Playnite.
-It queries the RomM API for your library and then creates a Playnite library entry for each game in your RomM library.
-Installing a game in Playnite will download it from RomM and store it on your system.
+It queries the RomM API to create Playnite library entires for each of your games.
+Installing a game in Playnite will download it from RomM and store it on your system, allowing you to launch it in your emulator of choice.

 ## Setup